 TAX RETURNS: Almost all of the organizations request copies of your tax returns from the previous 2 years (just the first two pages in most cases).
 It’s a good idea to keep multiple copies easily accessible.

 HOME STUDY: All organizations will want a copy of your home study.
 Make double-sided copies of your home study to cut the bulk and save postage costs.

 PERSONAL FAMILY BUDGET/MONTHLY CASH FLOW: You will need to make sure you have a working and current family budget.
-Use a spreadsheet program like Excel so you can easily print one every time an application asks for cash flow.
+Use your favorite spreadsheet program so you can easily print one every time an application asks for cash flow.
 (NOTE: A Child Waits Foundation will only accept applications on its forms.
-Most other places do not care if the information is on their form as long as the information requested is provided).
+Most other places do not care if the information is on their form, as long as the information requested is provided).
 Organizations want to see a detailed list of all your debts and assets and then a calculation of net worth.

 LETTERS OF REFERENCE: You will also need letters of reference from trusted sources, such as: